 Physical activity requires extra calories, but the body is very efficient in this regard.
 For example, the body's basal metabolism uses about 70% from the total consumed energy, physical activity uses about 20%, and the digestion of food uses about 10%.

 The number of calories consumed by a person's body is not fixed, but is an interval.
 Depending on how many calories are available, the body generates more or less energy, so the person feels more or less energetic.
 Therefore, simply consuming more or less calories on a short term doesn't make a person fatter or thinner, but does make that person more or less energetic.
 The body must get used to assimilating a higher or lower amount of calories in order to change its weight.

 If the body receives fewer calories than what it was used to get, it adapts to the conditions which it considers "difficult" and uses fewer calories to generate energy instead of consuming the extra required energy from the stored energy (which would lead to weight loss).

 The number of calories which are necessary to a body depends on the body's weight, but also its composition.
 For example, while the body's fat does require energy, it requires fewer calories than the rest of the body, per gram.

 When the body assimilates more calories than what it needs, it stores the extra calories as fat.
-This storing is easier to happen at night, so this is why is recommended to eat with about 4 hours before going to sleep, and maybe also eat lighter.
+It's recommended to go to sleep early, before midnight, else various hormones don't get a chance to act and fat gets deposited easier.
+It's also recommended to eat lighter and preferably with several hours before going to sleep.